Skip to main content

 My Roof Is Leaking After a Storm - Will Insurance Pay?

-Insurance companies routinely attribute storm damage to pre-existing conditions.
-Learn how to distinguish legitimate storm damage from wear and tear, build your evidence, and defeat the most common denial tactic in property insurance.
+How to distinguish real storm damage from wear and tear, build evidence, and defeat the most common denial tactic in California property insurance.

 Proof of Loss: What It Is and How to Complete It